-Germany’s Merkel faces balancing act in Beijing
+Germany’s Merkel says Hong Kong’s rights should be protected

+BEIJING (AP) — German Chancellor Angela Merkel said Friday that the rights and freedoms of Hong Kong residents should be protected, adding that a solution to the Chinese city’s political crisis can only be achieved through dialogue and that violence should be avoided.

-BEIJING (AP) — German Chancellor Angela Merkel arrived Friday in Beijing, where she faces the challenge of balancing human rights concerns and economic discussions with one of Germany’s largest trading partners.
+Merkel met with Chinese President Xi Jinping and Premier Li Keqiang in Beijing, where the German leader faces the challenge of balancing human rights concerns and economic discussions with one of Germany’s largest trading partners.

-Merkel is meeting this morning with Chinese Premier Li Keqiang and will dine with President Xi Jinping in the evening.
+“I indicated during the talks that the rights and freedoms agreed upon in Hong Kong’s Basic Law should be safeguarded,” Merkel said during a joint news briefing with Li.
+The Basic Law is Hong Kong’s de facto constitution, which promises the semiautonomous Chinese city certain democratic rights not afforded to the mainland.

+Merkel added that political dialogue — not violence — is the path toward a resolution.

 China was Germany’s biggest single trading partner last year, with trade totaling 199 billion euros ($218 billion).
 The relationship is important to Europe’s largest economy, particularly as Germany is considered likely to enter a technical recession in the current quarter.